cgoulart35/StormBot/README.md

 StormBot is a Discord server bot that has functionality for competitive Storm mini-games, remote and automated Soundpad control (the soundboard program available on Steam), and Call of Duty statistic tracking (Black Ops Cold War, Modern Warfare, and Warzone).

-The latest version 2.3 added resets to the Storms mini-game, and also added the ability to buy insurance, cause random disasters, and steal points from the top player.
+The latest version 2.3 added resets and disasters to the Storms mini-game, and also added the ability to buy insurance and steal points from the top player.

 Version 2.2 enabled the Soundpad service on Remote Boot Mode.
 The StormBot Soundpad API (https://github.com/cgoulart35/StormBotSoundpadApi) can be hosted on the same machine where Soundpad is installed.
 This application will communicate with StormBot via web requests for remote use of the soundboard (use case; when hosting the bot 24/7 on a Raspberry Pi).